 enterprise-class video interconnection guarantees quality-of-service and security over both providers networks

-Orange Business Services and Bharti Airtel are joining forces to meet enterprises’ increasing demand for video collaboration.
+Orange Business and Bharti Airtel are joining forces to meet enterprises’ increasing demand for video collaboration.
 The two companies have signed an inter-provider connectivity agreement enabling Airtel Managed Video Conference Service customers and Orange Open Video Presence Community customers to collaborate via video meetings using any approved endpoint.

 Video collaboration helps build stronger relationships and delivers business benefits including more effective communication and quicker decision-making.
 By expanding the Open Video Presence and Video Conference communities with agreements such as these, the benefits extend beyond internal collaboration to customers, partners and suppliers worldwide.

 The interconnection is delivered over peered Multiprotocol Label Switching (MPLS) virtual private networks, which guarantees quality-of-service continuity and security over both providers’ networks.
 Unlike best-effort consumer video services, this delivers the enterprise-grade classes-of-service that are essential to support productive collaboration among multinational corporations.

 “Orange is committed to enabling enterprise digital transformation with services such as Open Video Presence.
 This agreement with Airtel expands the video ecosystem for customers of both providers, generating an even more compelling return on investment.
 Our objective is to make video collaboration as simple and border-free as a phone call, with the security and guaranteed quality-of-service that enterprises need,” said Eric Monchy, vice president of video conferencing at Orange Business.